Mrxixixixi/xitool-vscode/README.md

 ### Image

-1. paste image from clipboard
+1. paste image from clipboard, the default keybinding is `ctrl+alt+v`.
-2. drag and drop image to the editor
+2. drag and drop image to the editor (hold `shift` to drag and drop).
 3. filter unused images

 Settings: